apple/servicetalk/README.md

 ## Compatibility

 ServiceTalk follows [SemVer 2.0.0](https://semver.org/#semantic-versioning-200).
-API/ABI breaking changes will require package renaming for that module to avoid runtime class path conflicts.
+API/ABI breaking changes will require package renaming for that module to avoid runtime classpath conflicts.
 Note that `0.x.y` releases are not stable and are permitted to break API/ABI.

 ## Basic Architecture